I know the frustration. You write the email marketing campaign for days and when is the showtime, hundreds of emails end up blocked by spam filters…

 The average read rate across industries was 24% in 2018.
 To increase your email engagement rates, you want to do many things.

 You also want to send the emails at the right time.
-Sending the emails at the right time means that it will be seen by more people and you will have higher open rates and also higher CTR!
+Sending the emails at the right time means that they will be seen by more people and you will have higher open rates and also higher CTR!

 Sending the emails at the right time is a simple way to make your email marketing campaigns more effective.